 Using Appropriate Projections

 Once you have access to geospatial data, you need to decide which projection to use.
 If you’re looking for a simple answer to this question, you’ll be disappointed.
-As Robin Lovelace, Jakub Nowosad, and Jannes Muenchow put it in their book Geocomputation with R, “the question of which CRS [to use] is tricky, and there is rarely a ‘right’ answer.”
+As Geocomputation with R puts it, “the question of which CRS [to use] is tricky, and there is rarely a ‘right’ answer.”

-If you feel overwhelmed by the task of choosing a projection, the crsuggest package, also by Kyle Walker, can give you ideas.
-Its suggest_top_crs() function returns a coordinate reference system that is well-suited for your data.
-Let’s load crsuggest and try it out on our africa_countries data:
+If you’re overwhelmed by the task of choosing a projection, the crsuggest package from Kyle Walker can give you ideas.
+Its suggest_top_crs() function returns a coordinate reference system that is well suited for your data.
+Load crsuggest and try it out on your africa_countries data:

 library(crsuggest)